 The cedi (see-dee) is the currency of Ghana with an exchange rate of 4.25 cedis to 1 US dollar.
 Following a quarter century of relative stability and good governance, Ghana's economy is one of the strongest and fastest growing in Africa.
 Ghana imports mostly industrial supplies, consumer goods, services and foodstuffs while it exports include gold, diamonds, cocoa, timber, aluminum and manganese.

 The most popular means of transportation in Ghana are trotros (shared minibuses) and dropins (taxis) .
 There are also larger buses that go city to city and operate on a timed schedule.
 Traffic in Ghana (particularly in the Accra area) can be very congested especially during rush hour.
-Students are strongly encouraged to immerse in the local culture by taking trotros when possible.
+Participants are strongly encouraged to immerse in the local culture by taking trotros when possible.
 Taking a trotro can be a lively experience for foreigners as they differ from most forms of public transportation in the U.S. Trotro drivers often play music and passengers crowd together in the minivan, talking and catching up with one another.
-Students can also take taxis to and from their internship sites for a timely solo ride!
+Participants can also take taxis to and from their internship sites for a timely solo ride!